alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/i-do-not-have-time-to-write-tests-excuse.md

 tags: [General]
 categories: [General]
 ---
-Iâ€™m not a tests fanatic, but I use a lot of unit tests in during my development days.
+I'm not a tests fanatic, but I use a lot of unit tests in during my development days.
 I do not aim to 100% coverage, and I do not believe that TDD can be used in every moment, and I use unit testing when it is necessary for me.

 Sometimes it happens that someone calls me to solve a problem in code, and quite often i say â€œWrite a unit test that reproduce the problem, then begin to investigateâ€.
 Quite often one I got a reply of

-> Iâ€™m in a hurry, I do not have time to write test, I must correct that bug as soon as possible
+> I'm in a hurry, I do not have time to write test, I must correct that bug as soon as possible
 >
 > [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb39.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image39.png)

-Iâ€™m aware that writing a test consume time, but quite often in the end a test save you time.
+I'm aware that writing a test consume time, but quite often in the end a test save you time.
 After that people told me that he do not have time, he shows me the problem, then fire a big web site from a.NET solution with 60 projects, we have to wait about 40 seconds for the app to start, then browse to a web page, enter data, and verify if the answer is correct.

 The problem is that we are testing a function that use some stored procedures and some.net code, so if the problem is still there, we need to return to Management Studio, change the procedure or change the code.
 If we must change the code, we need to recompile, fire the app again (and wait for the app to reinitialize) bla bla bla.